Self-styled Godman Nithyananda has fled the country says police

 He said the police are also investigating the case of a woman missing from Nithyananda's ashram here after a complaint was registered by her father Janardhana Sharma at the Vivekanand police station.

 We have taken two disciples in remand.
-If we get concrete evidence against the swami during the current investigation, then we will proceed with case against him.
+If we get concrete evidence against the swami during the current investigation, then we will proceed with the case against him.

 "He has been mentioned as an accused in the FIR, but we still need concrete evidence to proceed against him, Kamariya said.